jmoseka/Pomodoro_Timer/README.md

 # Pomodoro Timer

  Pomodoro Timer is a web based application that allows users to improve their focus and productivity using the Pomodoro Technique.
-The technique involves a break down of time into intervals - a 25-minute work session, followed by a 5-minute break, and a 15-minute long break after three cycles to complete a full session of 1h and 40minutes.
+The technique is a time management method that breaks down time into short intervals (traditionally 25-minute) separated by breaks.
+This helps you stay focused and accomplish more within the working intervals, avoid burn out and overall easy to manage your work.
+And to top it off, the web app includes uplifting messages to keep your motivation levels high!

 ### Benefits
  It is a valuable tool for anyone looking to improve their time management and increase their productivity because it helps